-The final mitigation measures (which include conservation efforts) are provided below.
+The final mitigation measures (which include conservation efforts) are provided in the next section.

-5.1.1 Mitigation Measures
+5.1.1.
+Mitigation Measures

-- Drought mitigation and management planning The major components of this Plan provide an effective means for Castle Rock to prepare for and manage water during drought.
+Drought mitigation and management planning - The major components of this Plan provide an effective means for Castle Rock to prepare for and manage water during drought.
 When done in advance of a drought, planning is considered drought mitigation.
-These components include the objectives and operating principles; assessment of historical and potential drought impacts; drought-related monitoring; drought stages, trigger points and response targets; declaration of a drought; development of drought-related ordinances; and the public drought education campaign.
-This planning effort in advance of a drought is considered mitigation. - Ongoing monitoring of drought indicators Castle Rock's monitoring plan is outlined in Section 6.2. - Development of new water supplies Castle Rock is planning to develop additional water supplies for drought protection and to meet the growing water demands of the community.
-New water supply options focus on the inclusion of additional renewable water sources, including additional Lawn Irrigation Return Flows (LIRF), Cherry Creek supplies from the Cherry Creek Project Water Authority and the converse wells, water supplies from the Box
+These components include the objectives and operating principles; assessment of historical and potential drought impacts; drought-related monitoring; drought stages, trigger points and response targets; declaration of a drought;

-Elder project, South Platte water rights collected in Chatfield Reservoir and pumped back to Castle Rock, and additional water rights along Plum Creek and its tributaries.
+development of drought-related ordinances; and the public drought education campaign.

-- Develop cooperative sharing agreement opportunities with neighboring communities during periods of drought - Castle Rock's water supply yields may be increased by making some adjustments to how water rights are traditionally managed and through other synergies developed via cooperative agreements with other local water users.
-Where possible, these agreements will be established in advance of a drought as part of the mitigation effort and activated during drought periods.2 The Town has been a member of the Water Infrastructure Supply Efficiency (WISE) project since 2009, a regional water supply effort between Aurora Water, Denver Water, and the South Metro Water Supply Authority (SMWSA).
-SMWSA was an earlier partnership that formed in 2004, and in turn is composed of 13 water provider members, including a majority of Douglas County3.
+- Ongoing monitoring of drought indicators Castle Rock's monitoring plan is outlined in Section 6.1. - Development of new water supplies Castle Rock is planning to develop additional water supplies for drought protection and to meet the growing water demands of the community.
+New water supply options focus on the inclusion of additional renewable water sources, including additional Lawn Irrigation Return Flows (LIRF), Cherry Creek supplies from the Cherry Creek Project Water Authority, water supplies from the Box Elder project, South Platte water rights collected in Chatfield Reservoir and pumped back to Castle Rock, and additional water rights along Plum Creek and its tributaries. - Develop cooperative sharing agreement opportunities with neighboring communities during periods of drought - Castle Rock's water supply yields may be increased by making some adjustments to how water rights are traditionally managed and through other synergies developed via cooperative agreements with other local water users.
+Where possible, these agreements will be established in advance of a drought as part of the mitigation effort and activated during drought periods.
+The Town has been a member of the Water Infrastructure Supply Efficiency (WISE) project since 2009, a regional water supply effort between Aurora Water, Denver Water, and the South Metro Water Supply Authority (SMWSA).
+SMWSA was an earlier partnership that formed in 2004, and in turn is composed of 13 water provider members, including a majority of Douglas County.
 In addition, importing water from the South Platte River can provide a source of renewable surface water for the Town, as specified in the Box Elder Well Field project located in Weld County.
 Castle Rock is also a key member in the Chatfield Reservoir Mitigation Company, which has implemented the Chatfield Reallocation Project.
 The Town has also formed partnerships with Dominion Water and Sanitation District (DWSD); Parker Water and Sanitation District (PWSD); Castle Pines Metropolitan District; the Pinery; Douglas County; and others to develop key pieces of infrastructure and to cost-share in projects.
-Appropriate Substitute Water Supply Plans and/or water court filings may occur to ensure that the agreement(s) are viable under Colorado Water Law. - Existing operation and maintenance activities that improve water efficiency Castle Rock Water currently conducts annual audits on their water distribution system, routinely repairs leaks on an as-needed basis, monitors and replaces inaccurate meters, and strategically operates its water supply system to avoid reservoir spills (releasing reservoir water when not necessary for water supply purposes).
-One key strategy would be to manage the Town's reservoir storage program to optimize the placement of supplies during periods when they are not needed.
-Current storage space includes Rueter-Hess Reservoir (8,000 AF), Chatfield Reservoir (848 AF, expandable to 2,000 AF under an option agreement with the State), Castle Rock Reservoir No. 1 (240 AF), Walker Reservoir (150 AF), and 4 aquifer storage and recovery (ASR) wells within the Denver Basin.
-Additionally, the Town is implementing raw water collection and line flushing to reduce plugging and periodic alluvial well cleaning. - New operation and maintenance activities that improve water efficiency The addition of new water supplies to Castle Rock's system will require modifications to current daily operations.
-Such operational changes are evaluated through the 2023 Water Master Plan, with the objective of optimizing operations to improve the efficiency and overall distribution of water supplies, when the new water supplies are developed.
-The water supply strategy, however, is predicted
+Appropriate Substitute Water Supply Plans and/or water court filings may occur to ensure that the agreement(s) are viable under Colorado Water Law.

-$^{^{2}}$ Activation of these agreements and identification of additional temporary arrangements during drought periods would be a component of the drought response which is addressed in Sections 5.2 and 7.
+&lt;sup>9 Activation of these agreements and identification of additional temporary arrangements during drought periods would be a component of the drought response which is addressed in Sections 5.2 and 7.

-3 SMWSA's 13 current members include Arapahoe County Water and Wastewater Authority, Castle Pines North Metropolitan District, Centennial Water and Sanitation District (serving Highlands Ranch), Cottonwood Water and Sanitation District, Dominion Water and Sanitation District, East Cherry Creek Valley Water and Sanitation District, Inverness Water and Sanitation District, Meridian Metropolitan Districts, Parker Water and Sanitation District, Pinery Water and Wastewater District, Rangeview Metropolitan District, Stonegate Village Metropolitan District, and the Town of Castle Rock.
+&lt;sup>10 SMWSA's 13 current members include Arapahoe County Water and Wastewater Authority, Castle Pines North Metropolitan District, Centennial Water and Sanitation District (serving Highlands Ranch), Cottonwood Water and Sanitation District, Dominion Water and Sanitation District, East Cherry Creek Valley Water and Sanitation District, Inverness Water and Sanitation District, Meridian Metropolitan Districts, Parker Water and Sanitation District, Pinery Water and Wastewater District, Rangeview Metropolitan District, Stonegate Village Metropolitan District, and the Town of Castle Rock.